herculesgabriel/readingBible/books/john.md

 `33` Then his disciples said to each other, "Could someone have brought him food?"

-`34` "**My food,**", said Jesus, "**is to do the will of him who sent me and to finish his work.** `35` **Don't you have a saying, 'It's still four months untill harvest'?
+`34` "**My food,**", said Jesus, "**is to do the will of him who sent me and to finish his work.** `35` **Don't you have a saying, 'It's still four months until harvest'?
 I tell you, open your eyes and look at the fields!
 They are ripe for harvest.** `36` **Even now the one who reaps draws a wage and harvests a crop for eternal life, so that the sower and the reaper may be glad together.** `37` **Thus the saying, 'One sows and another reaps' is true.** `38` **I sent you to reap what you have not worked for.
 Others have done the hard work, and you have reaped the benefits of their labor.**

 ### Many Samaritans Believe